mavlink/mavlink-devguide/en/services/parameter.md

 ### Monitoring Parameter Updates Can Fail {#monitoring_unreliable}

-The protocol requires that all systems that want to synchronise parameters with a component first get all parameters, and then track changes by monitoring for `PARAM_VALUE` messages (updating their internal list appropriately).
+A GCS (or other system) that wants to [synchronise parameters](#parameter_caching) with a component should first get all parameters, and then track changes by monitoring for `PARAM_VALUE` messages (updating their internal list appropriately).

 This works for the originator of a parameter change, which can resend the request if an expected `PARAM_VALUE` is not recieved.
 This approach may fail for systems that did not originate the change, as they will not know about updates they do not receive (i.e. if messages are dropped).

 A component may mitigate this risk by, for example, sending the `PARAM_VALUE` multiple times after a parameter is changed.

 ## Parameter Operations

 This section defines the state machine/message sequences for all parameter operations.

 ### Read All Parameters {#read_all}

-A GCS will usually read all parameters when first connecting to a system, in order to get their current values.

-> **Note** The Drone will emit a [PARAM_VALUE](../messages/common.md#PARAM_VALUE) whenever a parameter is [written/changed](#write).
-  Provided the GCS keeps track of changed parameters, it should not need to re-read the full parameter list.

-Reading the parameter list is activated by sending the [PARAM_REQUEST_LIST](../messages/common.md#PARAM_REQUEST_LIST) message.
+The read-all operation is started by sending the [PARAM_REQUEST_LIST](../messages/common.md#PARAM_REQUEST_LIST) message.
-The target component should start to broadcast the parameters individually in `PARAM_VALUE` messages after receiving this message.
+The target component must start to broadcast the parameters individually in `PARAM_VALUE` messages after receiving this message.
 The drone should allow a pause after sending each parameter to ensure that the operation doesn't consume all of the available link bandwidth (30 - 50 percent of the bandwidth is reasonable).

 {% mermaid %}